taking a nap outside a gurudwara in Delhi

 Shoes must be removed before entering the mosque.
 Either carry them discreetly or leave them with the shoe minder who will expect a small tip.

-Jama Masjid is a common name for a mosque, it means Friday Mosque.
-There are several Jama Masjids in Delhi, so if you are not coming here directly from Khari Baoli, just make sure you specify the Jama Masjid in Old Delhi.
+👍 Jama Masjid is a common name for a mosque, it means Friday Mosque.
+There are several Jama Masjids in Delhi.
+If you are not coming here directly from Khari Baoli, make sure you specify the Jama Masjid in Old Delhi.

 • Hours & Admission: 7:00 am – 12:00 pm and 1:30 pm – 6:30 pm (Friday will be especially busy, the day of worship in the Islamic faith), free but there is a INR 300 fee for bringing a camera in